John Baker (1488–1558): Career

 In 1520 he was under-sheriff of London and in 1526 appointed Recorder of London, which he gave up to be attorney-general of the Duchy of Lancaster.
-He was appointed attorney general in 1536 and by 1540 sworn of the privy council of Henry VIII, Edward VI, Mary and Elizabeth I. He was knighted in June 1540 but gained no further preferment until 1545, when, having recommended himself to the king by his activity in forwarding a loan in London and other imposts, he was made Chancellor of the Exchequer.
+He was appointed attorney general in 1536 and by 1540 sworn of the privy council of Henry VIII, Edward VI, Mary I, and Elizabeth I. He was knighted in June 1540 but gained no further preferment until 1545, when, having recommended himself to the king by his activity in forwarding a loan in London and other imposts, he was made Chancellor of the Exchequer.
 He served as Chancellor under three monarchs: Henry VIII, Edward VI and Mary.

 He entered Parliament in 1529 and 1536 as MP for London, followed by terms as MP for Guildford in 1542 and Lancaster in 1545.
 He was then elected to Parliament in 1547 as knight of the shire for Huntingdonshire.
 He attained considerable eminence as Speaker of the House in both the 1545 and 1547 sessions.
 He afterwards represented Bramber (1553) and the county of Kent (1554, 1555 and 1557).

 Baker had a reputation as a brutal persecutor of Protestants, earning the nickname 'Bloody Baker'.
 A legend arose that he was riding to persecute Protestants when he heard the news that Queen Mary had died.
 The place where he was said to have turned back became known as Baker's Cross in Kent.